Communicating Risk and Response of Invasive Tree Pests in Urban Forests: A Need for Context in Contemporary Media

 Quiet Storms Beneath the Bark

-One challenge associated with supporting public understanding of invasive species detections is promoting awareness that long periods without detections does not necessarily mean diminished risk.
+One challenge associated with supporting public understanding of invasive species detections is communicating that the absence of detections does not necessarily mean the absence of risk.

 Understanding more about Dutch elm disease (DED) and how it infects and kills elm trees can help.
 DED is a fungus that clogs internal water-transporting vessels (xylem) and leads to the death of the infected tree.
 Further spread of this fungus to other trees occurs underground through complex root systems and containment of DED requires removal of nearby elm trees.

 Until symptoms of an infection are outwardly observed, the absence of DED could be assumed.
 Some might think, ‘if a tree looks healthy, then it probably is, right?’
 This is not necessarily the case.
 As long as the fungi that cause Dutch elm disease, Ophiostoma ulmi and Ophiostoma novo-ulmi , that are carried on external body surfaces of bark beetles is present, the potential for new infections remains.
-This is where ongoing surveillance for DED and vigilance for the potential presence other invasive pests, as part of regular urban forest maintenance plans, is crucial.
-When detection occurs, it is evidence that current systems are functioning as they were designed: to catch issues as early as possible to prevent further spread and protect remaining tree inventories.
+This is where ongoing surveillance and vigilant monitoring for DED and another more devasting pest, the emerald ash borer (EAB), rely on strong collaboration among municipalities, provincial and federal partners, non-profit organizations, and community members to help protect urban forests.
+When detection occurs, it is evidence that current systems are working as intended, supporting efforts to prevent further spread and protecting remaining tree inventories.

-Beyond understanding the invasive ecology of these pests and ensuring surveillance efforts are maintained, how else can these trees be protected?
-A multi-approach is required.
-Equally valuable considerations include sustained investment in multidisciplinary surveillance and monitoring protocols, adaptive urban tree supply networks, innovative local field research, and community education and engagement.
-Historical review of invasive species management approaches have repeatedly demonstrated that no single tool is sufficient and over-reliance on singular practices leads to disastrous results.
+In addition to understanding the invasive ecology of these pests is consideration for a multi-faceted approach in long term protection and management of urban forests.
+This includes sustained investment in multidisciplinary surveillance and monitoring programs, locally-sourced tree nursery networks, innovative local field research, and community education and engagement.
+Historical reviews of past invasive species management approaches have repeatedly demonstrated that no single tool is sufficient and over-reliance on singular practices leads to devastating results.

 The Ecology of Susceptibility